webroo/dummy-json/README.md

 # Dummy JSON

 Dummy JSON is a Node utility that allows you to generate random JSON data using Handlebars templates.
-It comes with a built-in collection of Handlebars helpers that return common data values, such as names, numbers, and dates, and also allows you to write your own.
+It comes with a built-in collection of Handlebars helpers that return common data values, such as names, numbers, dates, and also allows you to write your own.

 * [Getting started](#getting-started)
 * [Available helpers](#available-helpers)